paulowoicho/t5_api/README.md

-# T5 Summariser REST API
+# T5 Podcast Summariser REST API

 This project is a quick and simple REST API to generate summaries using a T5 model fine-tuned on the Spotify Podcasts Dataset..